Our mission is to

-Now in its 49th season, the Harriman-Jewell Series continues to carve out an enviable legacy as a performing arts presenter of international importance.
+Soon to begin its 50th season, the Harriman-Jewell Series continues to carve out an enviable legacy as a performing arts presenter of international importance.

 Many know that the Series presented tenor Luciano Pavarotti in his professional recital debut in 1973, but the story of discovery neither begins nor ends here.
 Few Kansas Citians